Reviewing Uses of Regulatory Compliance Monitoring: Discussion

 \paragraph{Commonalities and Differences}

-Comparing the two angles for monitoring process compliance, we note that compliance checking techniques are primarily declarative, while conformance checking techniques range from largely imperative, to declarative and a few hybrid approaches.
-While conformance checking approaches have been described as unsuitable for monitoring process compliance due to a focus on an imperative perspective~\cite{hashmiAreWeDone2018}, we see a share of declarative conformance checking approaches painting a more nuanced picture.
+Comparing the two angles for monitoring regulatory process compliance, we note that compliance checking techniques are primarily declarative, while conformance checking techniques range from largely imperative, to declarative and a few hybrid ones.
+While conformance checking approaches have been described as ``unsuitable'' for monitoring process compliance due to their techniques' focus on an imperative perspective~\cite{hashmiAreWeDone2018}, we see a share of declarative conformance checking applications painting a more nuanced picture.

-Another difference lies in the range of process perspectives: while both angles always take the control-flow dimension into account, compliance checking techniques generally consider more techniques simultaneously, while for the conformance checking field we observe many uses where only one or two (sometimes three, but four in less than a third of the studies) dimensions are analysed together.
-Thus, compliance checking approaches appear a degree more expressive in the process dimensions they capture than conformance checking approaches.
+Another difference lies in the range of process perspectives: while both angles almost always take the control-flow dimension into account, compliance checking techniques generally consider more perspectives simultaneously, while for the conformance checking field we observe many uses where only one or two dimensions are analysed together.
+Thus, compliance checking approaches appear a degree more expressive in the process perspective they capture than conformance checking approaches, especially regarding temporal constraints.
+We conclude that, depending on whether the regulatory constraints under consideration pertain to multiple process dimensions or just one or two, conformance and compliance checking techniques differ in their applicability.
+In particular, if the constraints are more straightforward to express declaratively and relate to multiple process dimensions, declarative compliance checking techniques could be more useful.